-Autumn Quarter is devoted to Report Back Panels by returning interns and the application process for the next summer.
+The start of a new academic year is devoted to Report Back Panels by returning interns and the application process for the next summer.
 The application process is highly competitive with an average of four applications for each available slot.
 Students need not identify a specific placement prior to application but should be able to articulate their topical and/or regional human rights interests.
 Applicants should think creatively about their prospective plans.
 A committee of faculty and staff review all applications; approximately half the applicants will be invited to interview.
 Interviews are held just before Thanksgiving and applicants notified of the results in mid-December.

-Successful applicants spend Winter Break developing a list of potential host organizations.
+Successful applicants begin developing a list of potential host organizations.
 Interns will be assigned to the Internship Coordinator or a student peer leader from the previous year’s cohort who counsel them through the search process.
 Throughout Winter Quarter, interns brainstorm ideas, contact organizations, and follow up on leads.
 Ongoing Report Back Panels allow the previous cohort to share their experiences with new interns and the campus community.
 New interns participate in several mandatory group sessions, and interns are expected to file regular reports about their searches.